cjpicc11/Adobe-Campaign-Standard-Exam-Study-Notes/Lecture-Notes/Adobe_Campaign_Standard_Lecture_Notes.md

   - Is activated by default in the email properties
   - Can be activated or deactivated for each URL
 - Tracked URLs generate a *Click* when a recipient of the email message clicks on the URL
-- Mirror Page and Unsubscription links aren't tracked, but generate a *Mirror Page* click and an *Unsubscribed* click.
+- Mirror Page and Unsubscribe links aren't tracked, but generate a *Mirror Page* click and an *Unsubscribed* click.

 ### Tracked Results
 - Tracking results are available in the tracking logs of a sent delivery